shayanbo/VideoPlayerContainer/README.md

 ## Requirements

-Since I use some of the new features like custom Layout, the current version is required a minimum `iOS` version of `16.0`, and `macOS` version of `13.0`. but I'm considering lowering the minimum version support to `iOS 14.0` and `macOS 12.4`
+Since I used some of the new features like custom Layout, the current version is required a minimum `iOS` version of `16.0`, and `macOS` version of `13.0`.
+But I'm considering lowering the minimum version support to `iOS 14.0` and `macOS 12.4`

 ## Concept Before Usage